zheruiqiu/YouTube-Summarizer/README.md

-# NEW VERSION -> Python Version is in the branch "old_python_version"

-# YouTube AI Summarizer
+# YouTube Video Summary

-A modern Next.js-based tool for AI-powered YouTube video summarization.
+A modern Next.js application for AI-powered YouTube video summarization, forked from the original YouTube AI Summarizer project.
 This application allows you to generate concise summaries of YouTube videos using different AI models, with support for multiple languages and summary styles.

 ## 🎯 Features

 - **Multiple AI Models**: Choose your preferred AI model for summarization:
+  - DeepSeek Reasoner (Advanced reasoning capabilities)
   - Google Gemini 2.0 Flash (Fast and efficient)
   - Groq with Llama 70B (High accuracy)
   - GPT-4o-mini (Balanced performance)